lddubeau/wed/packages/core/doc/usage.rst

 ==============

-At this stage wed does not guarantee that saving an **unmodified** document will sent the exact same string as what it was originally given to edit.
+At this stage wed does not guarantee that saving an **unmodified** document will send the exact same string as what it was originally given to edit.
 This is due to the fact that the same document can be represented in XML in multiple ways.
 Notably: